 The evolution of plant defensive traits in oaks

 I am exploring the defensive traits of oak species and herbirove associations in order to understand how leaf defenses have evolved in the oak genus (Quercus).
-In collaboration with Andrew Hipp at the Morton Arboretum, I have assembled an estimate of how many of the oak species are related to on another using modern DNA techniques.
+In collaboration with Andrew Hipp at the Morton Arboretum, I have assembled an estimate (a phylogeny) of how oak species are related to one another.
 And I am using this to look at what factors influence the evolution of oak defensive traits.